-Construction injury lawyer Seal Beach
+Construction injury lawyer in Seal Beach, California

 Injured in a Construction Site Accident?

 When one thinks of the most dangerous jobs in America, a police officer, firefighter, and maybe even stuntman may come to mind, but construction workers take the spot of having the most dangerous professions.